bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge/challenge (3).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  ANSWER: This is a one to many type of relationship.
+Each employee can be assigned to multiple territories, however only one employee can be assigned to assigned to a territory.
+You can tell this is the case because null values are not allowed in the Territories table, which has 53 records, but there are only 9 employees at the company.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  ANSWER: MongoDB and other document oriented databases are great options for unstructured data, or overall flexibility on what can be stored in each collection.
+An excellent situation to use a document oriented database is for content management systems or social networks, or anywhere where the data structures might evolve over time.
+Document oriented databases are not the best option for working with high transactional systems (especially write intensive programs), or for systems where the data model is defined up front.
 - What is "NewSQL", and what is it trying to achieve?
+  NewSQL is a class of databases that seeks to combine the ACID compliant properties of relationship based databases and the flexibility/scalability of NoSQL databases.
+NewSQL targets online transactional processing (OLTP) workloads, wherein there is a high volume of both read and write operations more suited for a traditional SQL database.
+Currently (because NewSQL is still an new and evolving technology) organizations that require high volume OLTP of a RDBMS and the scalability of a NoSQL system require higher infrastructure investments and/or the development of custom middleware to make a traditional database architecture fit their needs.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, directly to your TL.
 You're also